Pivotal Greenplum (GPDB) all versions

 - The recommendation for the relation of values between these two parameters is that the value of "max_prepared_transactions" across all segments in the cluster should be equal or greater than the value of "max_connections" on the master instance.
 This will allow at least that every session can have a transaction in prepared state.

 - Both of these parameters control sizes of shared memory areas, so increasing them (one or the other or both) will increase the demand for shared memory for the server instance.
 If the shared memory allocation size is greater than OS configured maximums (SHMMAX, SHMALL), then the shared memory allocation will be refused and the server will not start.
-Error similar to the following will be printed in the<instance_data_directory>/pg_log/startup.log file:
+An error similar to the following will be printed in the <instance_data_directory>/pg_log/startup.log file:

 2015-05-21 08:57:19.756559 PDT,,,p33326,th-1397552600,,,,0,,,seg-1,,,,,"FATAL","XX000","shmat(id=9109504) failed: Cannot allocate memory (pg_shmem.c:193)",,,,,,,,"InternalIpcMemoryCreate","pg_shmem.c",193